It got the life back!

 Before the summer I happened to find "Kintsugi" class where I can learn and repair my broken ceramics by myself during my summer break.
 By a sudden turn, just like searching for lost treasure, I picked two broken items to bring along to Japan.
 I was so excited.

 Kintsugi is the method of repairing broken ceramics using Urushi lacquer and the power of nature.
 The history of Kintsugi is quite a long since some earthware pieces adhered or the cracked ones coated with Urushi were found from Jomon ruins in Japan dating back more than 10 thousands years, which means that Urushi had been already recognized as an adhesive at the time.
 Kintsugi that is familiar today originally started in Muromachi era when the tea ceremony culture was flourishing.
 Back then not only repairing by adhering but also utilising the repaired part as scenery, which is the sense of beauty unique to Japan.

-Because of the name of Kin(=gold)tsugi (=joinery), gold tends to be featured, but it actually is Urushi that mend broken part, then metal powder including gold, silver or tin so on is often used as a decorative finish.
+Because of the name of Kin(=gold)tsugi (=joinery), gold tends to be featured, but it actually is Urushi that mends broken part, then metal powder including gold, silver, tin and so on is often used as a decorative finish.

-Kintsugi is not only one procedure.
+Kintsugi is not only one process.
 It varies depends on its basis material, how it gets damaged like cracked or cracked open or chipped and whether or not there're broken pieces.